Outdoorosity - Inspiration and Information About the Outdoors

 Read more

 We have a small terrier mix that we adopted from our local humane society about seven years ago.
-“Max” loves to be outdoors and often follows my son around the backyard or through a nearby field.
-Several times my son has commented how Max has actually made a trail through the yard, where the grass …
+“Max” loves to be outdoors, and he often follows my son around the backyard or through a nearby field.
+Several times my son has commented how Max has actually made a trail through the yard, where the …

 Read more